codesnail/CARND-VehicleDetection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The first problem I faced was the detection of lots of false positives.
-I already discussed the approach I took above where I discussed how I optimized the classifier and used AdaBoost.
+I already discussed the approach I took above where I discussed how I optimized the classifier using negative mining and using AdaBoost.
 To me the major challenge of this approach is to identify non-cars.
-My pipeline incorrectly classifies some sign-boards and probably will fail on other objects not explicitly trained on that look similar to a car.
-I could remove these by identifying those objects and training more on them.
-But for me this is the major pitfall of this approach, i.e., it relies on negative mining, and makes it look a bit unreliable.
+The current pipeline still incorrectly classifies some sign-boards and probably will fail on other objects not explicitly trained on that look similar to a car.
+I can remove these by targeted negative mining and training on them.
+For me this is the major pitfall of this approach, i.e., it relies on negative mining, and so makes it a bit unreliable.
 Ideally I would like to explore more features to identify the positive examples more correctly.
 I could use template matching, but the template has to be generic enough or I will have to use multiple templates.

-Another approach would be to implement a bayesian predict/sense cycle, with a Kalman or particle filter, so that once a vehicle is detected, we can follow it more accurately by updating its sensed position with a motion prediction model.
+Another approach would be to implement a bayesian predict/sense cycle, with a Kalman or particle filter.
+But this would work only after a vehicle is detected initially, then we can follow it more accurately by updating its sensed position with a motion prediction model.

 I would like to try deep learning to see if that works better, however to me it's lack of an explanable model would be a key concern from safety perspective (but similar concern is present in the current approach).